-- 1. The mitigation and restoration plan does not identify its habitat restoration goals. - 2.
-The mitigation/restoration plan needs to provide details in order for the Commission to determine its consistency with the Coastal Act. - 3.
+- 1. The mitigation/restoration plan does not provide enough details in order for the Commission to determine its consistency with the Coastal Act. - 2.
 The monitoring is limited to five years and is not based on performance standards.
 The Corps should identify its restoration goals and monitor the area until those goals are accomplished.
 If the goals are not reached, the Corps should implement improvements to the habitat until the resource goals are met.
-Monitoring should continue on a periodic basis after the resource goals have been attained. - 4.
-The mitigation plan does not contain a long-term commitment to maintain restored areas. - 5.
-An evaluation is needed of the effect of long-term maintenance of the floodcontrol facility on restored habitat resources.
+Monitoring should continue on a periodic basis after the resource goals have been attained. - 3.
+The mitigation plan does not contain a long-term commitment to maintain restored areas. - 4.
+An evaluation is needed of the effect of long-term maintenance of the flood-control facility on restored habitat resources.